yumemi-inc/Tart/README.md

 <details>
 <summary>contens</summary>

-You can create extensions that work with the Store.
+You can create extensions that work with the *Store*.
 To do this, create a class that implements the `Middleware` interface and override the necessary methods.

 ```kt